EMGLab/emg2mu/README.md

 This toolbox is based on the [hdEMG decomposition toolbox](https://github.com/neuromechanist/hdEMG-Decomposition) in Matlab and introduces a *Pythonic* implementation of the algorithm with the GPU-accelerated FastICA algorithm and vectorized silhouette scoring algorithm.

+Note: The motor-unit scoring mechanism uses a different algorithm than the one used in the Matlab counterpart, resulting in overall higher scores for similar decompositions.
+However, I believe that this one is more transparent, scalable, and extensible.
+Please keep in mind the change.

 ## Contact

 Seyed (Yahya) Shirazi - [@neuromechanist](https://github.com/neuromechanist)